mstfst/spinprizewheel/README.md

 It is an example of prize wheel app that shows a random prize when the wheel is spun.
 This app is made with React and Material UI React UI Framework.

-It not perfect with regards to some styling, and the process to buy more spins doesn't do complete form validation, but it is an example that I think is working well enough for my purposes of getting started with learning Material UI (Material Design) and making this kind of app.
+It is not perfect with regards to some styling, and the process to buy more spins doesn't do complete form validation, but it is an example that I think is working well enough for my purposes of getting started with learning Material UI (Material Design) and making this kind of app.

 ## Available Scripts